Pre - Production

 The Director: Another job that does exactly what it says on the tin.
 The director directs the actors and actress through the script so it makes sense when they have gone throw the production.

-The Cinematographer: He/ She creates a consistent look for the film and makes images that helps it to tell the story.
+story.
 It's about what's in the frame, the lighting and getting images that makes the mood right which will push the story along and keeps the audience's attention.

 The Production Manger: This job involves planning, coordination and control of manufacturing processes.
 The PM ensures that the goods and the services are produced efficiently and that the correct amount is produced at the right cost and level of quality.